|

 - Overview of Islamic philosophy, including the falasifa, Ibn Khaldun, Sufism, Suhrawardi and variants of ishraq, and Seyyed Hossein Nasr.

-- Investigating the critical rationalism of Sir Karl Popper, and with reference to Bryan Magee.
+- Investigating the critical rationalism of Sir Karl Popper, with reference to the philosopher Bryan Magee, closely associated with Oxford University.

 - Remarks on Zoroastrianism and Zarathushtra (Zoroaster), in commemoration of Professor Mary Boyce.

-- A coverage of some nineteenth and twentieth century Hindu gurus, including Ramakrishna, Swami Vivekananda, Maharishi Mahesh Yogi, and Aurobindo.
+- A coverage of some nineteenth and twentieth century Hindu gurus, including Ramakrishna of Dakshineswar, Swami Vivekananda, Ramana Maharshi, Aurobindo, and Upasani Maharaj.

 - Some Buddhist complexities, including the D. T. Suzuki/Hu Shih debate, Shakyamuni, Nagarjuna, Tibetan Vajrayana, and the sudden-gradual polarity in Chinese Buddhism.

-- Some Christian events, including the dissolution of the monasteries in Britain, Friar Roger Bacon, Celtic monasticism, John Scottus Eriugena, and Antony the Copt.
+- Coverage of Christian events, including the dissolution of the monasteries in Britain, Friar Roger Bacon, the Inquisition, the Fraticelli, and Celtic monasticism.

-- A refutation of sectarian polemic and libel, with complexities relating to Wikipedia and Google Search in the instance of Gerald Joe Moreno.
+- A refutation of sectarian polemic and libel, describing the instance of cyberstalker Gerald Joe Moreno, the defender of Sathya Sai Baba.

-- Investigating the cult of Sathya Sai Baba, with reference to allegations of abuse, purported miracles, the reincarnation claim, and other matters.
+- Investigating Sathya Sai Baba, with reference to allegations of abuse, purported miracles, the reincarnation claim, and other matters.

-- Cults and suspect organisations from Japan to America, and with reference to cult monitoring organisations such as FAIR, FECRIS, and INFORM.
+- Cults and suspect organisations from Japan to America, with reference to the Children of God, Aum Shinrikyo, Nexium, and numerous other drawbacks.

 - On art and craftsmanship, moving from the Georgian era to a critical angle on contemporary art and the associated spending mania.